 A: Yes, it works.
 But if you ask “Is it worth it?” – the submission fee is $300 – you need to define “worth”.
 It depends on your monetization strategy.
 Yahoo Directory is an aged, trusted domain and it’s a primary hub of Internet mapping.
 If you look at the link structure of the web, you’ll see Yahoo is a central hub.
 The citation value remains, but it no longer sends killer traffic.

 Q: Which directories are considered most trustworthy?

 IPL2’s directory – very strict.
 Hard to get into, but worth it if you can.

 The slide listed business.com as one of those trusted directories, but Greg heard just that morning that the business.com web directory was going to get shut down.
 RIP.

-Q: How can I ensure my site gets listed if I pay review fee?
+Q: How can I ensure my site gets listed if I pay a review fee?

 A: To increase your chances of having your listing accepted, start by follow the rules.
 Specifically:

 Understand that there is no guarantee of getting listed (in the quality directories)

 Read the guidelines

 Write a good title and descriptions (especially when it comes to DMOZ.
 It’s entirely volunteer-based, so make their job as easy as possible.
 Take out the marketing hype.
 The harder you make their job – by submitting to the wrong category, by writing bad descriptions, by not following the guidelines – the greater the odds they won’t even bother with you.
 [I was a DMOZ editor for a while, and this is absolutely true.])